-(1) Gross margin is home sales revenues less cost of sales.

-(2) Calculated as a percentage of home sales revenues.

-- (3) Adjusted gross margin is a non-GAAP financial measure used by management as a supplemental measure in evaluating operating performance.
+- (1) Gross margin is home sales revenues less cost of sales. - (2) Calculated as a percentage of home sales revenues. - (3) Adjusted gross margin is a non-GAAP financial measure used by management as a supplemental measure in evaluating operating performance.
 We define adjusted gross margin as gross margin less capitalized interest and adjustments resulting from the application of purchase accounting included in the cost of sales.
 Our management believes this information is useful because it isolates the impact that capitalized interest and purchase accounting adjustments have on gross margin.
 However, because adjusted gross margin information excludes capitalized interest and purchase accounting adjustments, which have real economic effects and could impact our results, the utility of adjusted gross margin information as a measure of our operating performance may be limited.
 In addition, other companies may not calculate adjusted gross margin information in the same manner that we do.
+Accordingly,

-Accordingly, adjusted gross margin information should be considered only as a supplement to gross margin information as a measure of our performance.
-Please see "-Non-GAAP Measures" for a reconciliation of adjusted gross margin to gross margin, which is the GAAP financial measure that our management believes to be most directly comparable. - (4) EBITDA and adjusted EBITDA are non-GAAP financial measures used by management as supplemental measures in evaluating operating performance.
+- adjusted gross margin information should be considered only as a supplement to gross margin information as a measure of our performance.
+Please see "-Non-GAAP Measures" for a reconciliation of adjusted gross margin to gross margin, which is the GAAP financial measure that our management believes to be most directly comparable. - (4) EBITDA is a non-GAAP financial measure used by management as a supplemental measure in evaluating operating performance.
 We define EBITDA as net income before (i) interest expense, (ii) income taxes, (iii) depreciation and amortization and (iv) capitalized interest charged to the cost of sales.
-We define adjusted EBITDA as net income before (i) interest expense, (ii) income taxes, (iii) depreciation and amortization, (iv) capitalized interest charged to the cost of sales, (v) loss on extinguishment of debt, (vi) other income, net and (vii) adjustments resulting from the application of purchase accounting.
-Our management believes that the presentation of EBITDA and adjusted EBITDA provides useful information to investors regarding our results of operations because it assists both investors and management in analyzing and benchmarking the performance and value of our business.
-EBITDA and adjusted EBITDA provide indicators of general economic performance that are not affected by fluctuations in interest rates or effective tax rates, levels of depreciation or amortization and items considered to be unusual or non-recurring.
-Accordingly, our management believes that these measures are useful for comparing general operating performance from period to period.
-Other companies may define these measures differently and, as a result, our measures of EBITDA and adjusted EBITDA may not be directly comparable to the measures of other companies.
-Although we use EBITDA and adjusted EBITDA as financial measures to assess the performance of our business, the use of these measures is limited because they do not include certain material costs, such as interest and taxes, necessary to operate our business.
-EBITDA and adjusted EBITDA should be considered in addition to, and not as a substitute for, net income in accordance with GAAP as a measure of performance.
-Our presentation of EBITDA and adjusted EBITDA should not be construed as an indication that our future results will be unaffected by unusual or non-recurring items.
-Our use of EBITDA and adjusted EBITDA is limited as an analytical tool, and you should not consider these measures in isolation or as substitutes for analysis of our results as reported under GAAP.
-Please see "Non-GAAP Measures" for reconciliations of EBITDA and adjusted EBITDA to net income, which is the GAAP financial measure that our management believes to be most directly comparable.
+Our management believes that the presentation of EBITDA provides useful information to investors regarding our results of operations because it assists both investors and management in analyzing and benchmarking the performance and value of our business.
+EBITDA provides an indicator of general economic performance that is not affected by fluctuations in interest rates or effective tax rates, levels of depreciation or amortization and items considered to be unusual or non-recurring.
+Accordingly, our management believes that this measure is useful for comparing general operating performance from period to period.
+Other companies may define this measure differently and, as a result, our measure of EBITDA may not be directly comparable to the measures of other companies.
+Although we use EBITDA as a financial measure to assess the performance of our business, the use of this measure is limited because it does not include certain material costs, such as interest and taxes, necessary to operate our business.
+EBITDA should be considered in addition to, and not as a substitute for, net income in accordance with GAAP as a measure of performance.
+Our presentation of EBITDA should not be construed as an indication that our future results will be unaffected by unusual or non-recurring items.
+Our use of EBITDA is limited as an analytical tool, and you should not consider this measure in isolation or as a substitute for analysis of our results as reported under GAAP.
+Please see "-Non-GAAP Measures" for reconciliations of EBITDA to net income, which is the GAAP financial measure that our management believes to be most directly comparable.

-Three Months Ended September 30, 2023 Compared to Three Months Ended September 30, 2022
+Three Months Ended March 31, 2024 Compared to Three Months Ended March 31, 2023

 Homes Sales.
-Our home sales revenues, home closings, average sales price per home closed (ASP), average community count and average monthly absorption rate by reportable segment for the three months ended September 30, 2023 and 2022, and our community count as of September 30, 2023 and 2022, were as follows (revenues in thousands):
+Our home sales revenues, home closings, average sales price per home closed (ASP), average community count and average monthly absorption rate for the three months ended March 31, 2024 and 2023, and our community count as of March 31, 2024 and 2023, by reportable segment were as follows (revenues in thousands):